Yi-Chiu Chen, Co-founder of Ponding bookstore

 Unrestricted

 “I don’t like going very far from my home with the purpose of making a work of art.
 I hate the exotic in this sense.
-I want my art to be close to me and I want to be close to what surrounds me.”- Gabriel Orozco
+I want my art to be close to me and I want to be close to what surrounds me.” — Gabriel Orozco

-“I don’t like to travel too far from home for the sake of so-called creation.
-I hate the exoticism that this way of working brings.
-I want my art to be close to me, and I also want to be close to everything around me.”
-Mexican artist Gabriel Orozco once said that he does not have a permanent, fixed studio; letting his works face the street, face reality, and face what is happening in the present is the way he develops his art.
+“I don’t like going very far from my home with the purpose of making a work of art.
+I hate the exotic in this sense.
+I want my art to be close to me, and I want to be close to what surrounds me.”
+Mexican artist Gabriel Orozco once said that he does not have a permanent, fixed studio.
+Letting his works face the street, reality, and what is happening in the present is the way he develops his art.
 Orozco travels frequently, and his nomadic life deeply influences his creations.
 Whether in ready-mades, photography, painting, sculpture, or installation, his works contain traces of childhood and everyday life.
 Orozco excels at viewing familiar things in new ways, creating insightful works that explore the relationships between people, objects, and space.

-The lecture also moved from the early concepts of circularity and motion in sculpture to the topic of play, mentioning works like the elliptical billiard table and ping pong pieces, as well as creations evolving from circular motion.
-Through the method of setting up rules, a kind of system is sequentially formed, making flat paintings seem as if they can rotate and extend endlessly.
-At the end of the lecture, Yi-Chiu shared several of Orozco’s notes, responding to his initial photographic intentions or creative concepts: “I feel that although he is not a photographer, he thinks about the meaning of photography in a very pure way.”
-Yi-Chiu continued: “The words Orozco writes are like poetry, yet they seem to have no rules or reasoning.
-The sentence he says most often is ‘Art is a verb.’”
-Orozco tries to open himself up, maintaining an intimate relationship with everything, believing in the things surrounding him, and using them to discuss his relationship with the world.
+The lecture also moved from early concepts of sculptural circularity and motion to the topic of play, mentioning works like the elliptical billiard table and ping- pong pieces, as well as creations featuring evolving circular motion.
+By setting rules, a system is sequentially formed, making flat paintings appear to rotate and extend endlessly.
+At the end of the lecture, Chen shared several of Orozco’s notes, responding to his initial photographic intentions or creative concepts: “I feel that although he is not a photographer, he thinks about the meaning of photography in a very pure way.”
+Chen continued: “Orozco’s writings are like poetry, yet they seem to have no rules or reasoning.
+The sentence he says most often is ‘Art is a verb.’”He tries to open himself up and maintains an intimate relationship with everything, believing in the things surrounding him to discuss his relationship with the world.